top of page

 She hesitated.
 “And… is there someone?
 In your life?”

 Jake looked down, his boots sinking slightly into the wet clay.
 “There was.
 For a while.
-But to be honest, no one ever felt like… you.”
+But to be completely honest, no one ever felt like… you.”

 She blinked, not sure how to answer.